akauppi/etcd-cloud/README.md

 API version: 3.3
 ```

-Note: `etcdctl` really is two tools in one.
-The "v2" and the "v3".
-You would do well in exporting the `ETCDCTL_API=3`, to guarantee you always deal with the more modern one.
+Note: We're only interested in "v3" of etcd.
+You would do well by exporting the `ETCDCTL_API=3`, to guarantee you always deal with version 3 (gRPC, not REST API).
 However, in this repo the env.var. is always explicitly mentioned.

 ## Alternatives

-Each of these may deserve a directory in the repo.
+Each of these deserves a directory in the repo.
 We want to try them out, evolve them, compare them.

 ### "Hack" installation